 Social media won’t be valuable for measuring how good your content is, but it can quantify your success with your promotional effort.

-If you haven’t seen a long-term increase in website traffic, after publicly releasing a new content marketing campaign, this is a red flag.
 You should try to work through different channels or various structures of content that appeal to the market you are striving to reach.

 Google Analytics allows you to examine your website traffic.
 You should also pay attention to the time spent on each page, the number of visitors to your page, and the bounce rate.
 These variables will indicate the engagement of your audience.

 If you receive results reporting an increase in website traffic but no change in engagement, this shows that your promotional strategy is working, but your content may need to change.